DaanDemaecker/VulkanRenderer/README.md

 - ***Texture loading***
 Textures can be loaded from a variety of file types.
 Textures can be used in materials to be sent to shaders so the user can use it however they want.
 Currently diffuse, gloss, specular, and normal maps are supported.

+- ***Pipeline loading***
+  The user can create a pipeline with their own shaders, shaders i have created include support for:
+    - Diffuse map
+    - Normal map
+    - Gloss map
+    - Specular map

 - ***Global light***
 Currently, there is a single global directional light that is used for shading in any way the user wants to.
 The light has a direction, color, and intensity that can be customized.